CollabRx/callisto/README.md

   Cypher.to_cypher(foo) # "(x:Foo {bar: 42, biff: 'boom'})"
   ```

-Required means the key HAS to be provided when calling new(); default
-will only apply if the key does not exist AFTER validation.
-(NOTE:  This is very likely to change, it's under discussion)
+  Required means the key HAS to be provided when calling new(); default will only apply if the key does not exist AFTER validation.
+It can take a function argument; this is expected to be a 1-arity function, which will be passed the properties hash.
+In the above example, the search_key will be defaulted to the downcased version of of the :biff field.

   If you want to instance a Vertex with a specific Properties struct, but don't want to apply the defaults or validations yet (for example, because you're pulling data from the database that may not be valid according to the latest implementation), you can use `cast` instead of `new`.

   Fields defined in a properties block will be converted to atom keys in the props Map stored on the Vertex/Edge struct -- string keys in the Map that are not fields will be left as strings, so as not to pollute the atom space.

 ## Work in Progress

   This API is evolving as we are starting to use it for an application we're building.
 No guarantee we won't completely redo some of the concepts tomorrow.

   Things coming soon:

   * Actually write things to the database with nice CRUD functions (theoretically, you can already write things by crafting your own queries, but we figure it'd be good to be able to do something like "Vertex.new(Foo) |> Graph.save()"
   * Better 'changeset' handling